global

 8.2.
 Limitations

-Use of these services is subject to limits, including daily, weekly and monthly limits on the dollar amounts you may transmit and per‑item limits.
-Limits may be modified at any time.
-The services are only available within the United States.
-Once an Image has been accepted for deposit, Nickel and the Bank are not able to delete or remove it from the collection process.
+Use of these remote deposit capture Services is subject to limits, including daily, weekly and monthly limits on the dollar amounts of Images that you may transmit or submit and limits on the value of each Eligible Item, which applies to each separate Image.
+Bank and Nickel may modify your limits and add other limits at any time.
+You agree not to use these remote deposit capture Services if the current balance of your account at the Bank is negative, there are restrictions on such account that prevent the depositing or withdrawing of funds, or if you have more than (2) two returned deposited items in the last two (2) statement cycle.
+The RDC Services are only available within the United States.
+Once an Image has been accepted for deposit, Nickel and Bank are not able to delete or remove the item from the collection process.

 8.3.
 Image Requirements